 Meanwhile, digital investments are straightforward to measure.
 Besides that, people are often looking for Social Media websites to consume live and on time news instead of reading printed newspapers on the next day.

 Millennials are the next big consumer market, and the rate they rely on digital and mobile for purchase decision making is staggering.

-While digital advertising continues to eat up television percentages of the overall marketing budget, its forecast is still stable, due to the number of people traditional media can reach.
-Looks like a balanced battle of traditional vs digital marketing, isn't it?
+While digital advertising continues to eat up television percentages of the overall marketing budget, its forecast is still stable due to the number of people traditional media can reach.
+It looks like a balanced battle of traditional vs digital marketing.

-Millennials rely on the Internet for consuming, which increases the importance of Digital in the Advertising Budget as mentioned before, the print sector is currently in the main danger i.e. traditional media being in danger when we talk about the battle of traditional vs digital marketing.
+Millennials rely on the Internet for consuming, which increases the importance of digital in the advertising budget.
+As mentioned before, the print sector is currently in the main danger i.e. traditional media being in trouble when we talk about the battle of traditional vs digital marketing.

 Traditional vs Digital Marketing: So which is winning?

-Due to the rise of digital and consistency of traditional advertising, it is still very important for agencies and in-house marketers to practice integrated advertising and marketing, meaning a mix of all types of advertising to communicate the brand's message.
+Due to the rise of digital and consistency of traditional advertising, it is still significant for agencies and in-house marketers to practice integrated advertising and marketing, meaning a mix of all advertising types to communicate its message.

-As we have alluded to, each type of advertising has its pros and cons, and your advertising budget must be versatile.
+As we have alluded to, each advertising type has its pros and cons, and your advertising budget must be versatile.
 So, traditional vs digital marketing may remain a battle unsolved for many more years to come.

-What nobody can deny is the amazing behavior change in ad consumption, being much more native and targeted through the infinite possibilities that digital advertising brings to the table.
+Nobody can deny the tremendous behavior change in ad consumption, being much more native and targeted through the infinite possibilities that digital advertising brings to the table.